17 Things You Should Know Before Renting a Car in Portugal

 The short answer is: “It depends”.

-Before booking a car for your trip to Portugal, I highly recommend thinking about what are your priorities for your trip.
+Before booking a car for your trip to Portugal, I highly recommend considering your priorities.

-If the idea is to stay only at one destination, it doesn’t make sense to drive.
-Many streets have restricted traffic, you will suffer to find parking, and public transportation is SUPER cheap.
+If the goal is to stay only at one destination, driving doesn’t make sense.
+Many streets have restricted traffic, parking will be difficult, and public transportation is super cheap.

-And, keep in mind that Uber and Bolt are the popular four-wheeled urban commuting apps in Portugal, and they’re also a bargain.
+Also, Uber and Bolt are the popular four-wheeled urban commuting apps in Portugal, and they’re also bargains.

 But if you want to explore the Algarve beaches, go for it!
 If you want to start in Lisbon and stop in smaller towns until you get to Porto, have no doubts.

-The car is also a handy way to do some day-trips from the Portuguese capital.
+The car is also a handy way to travel from the Portuguese capital on some day trips.

 Do you need an international driver’s license to rent a car in Portugal?

-No, you don’t need an international driving license to rent a car in Portugal.
-Short-term visitors staying less than six months in the country can drive their rental with a valid US license.
+No, to rent a car in Portugal, you don’t need an international driving license.
+Short-term visitors staying less than six months can drive their rental with a valid US license.

 How much does it cost to rent a car in Portugal?